gcompris/GCompris-data/voices/README.md

 GCompris Voices
 ===============

-This repository holds all the voices used in the Qt based version of GCompris for all the languages.
+This directory holds all the voices used in the Qt based version of GCompris for all the languages.

 You can contribute your own voices by following these